Sourav-Sharma-OG/SecurA/README.md

 # SecurA
-SecurA is an emergency application that is designed to help people in emergency.
-This application send a text message to the registered emergency mobile number, whenever user found himself insecure.
-The text message consists of user’s actual location, and a hyperlink of google maps to user current location.
+SecurA is an emergency application that is designed to help people in an emergency.
+This application sends a text message to the registered emergency mobile number, whenever the user found himself insecure.
+The text message consists of the user’s actual location, and a hyperlink of google maps to the user's current location.

 Concepts Covered:
 * Activities